FAQs

 Signatories to the Poseidon Principles are expected to comply with both the Accountability and Transparency requirements.
 Altogether, these are:

 a.
-The overall climate alignment of the Signatory’s shipping portfolio reported as a +/- percentage figure;
+The overall climate alignment of the signatory’s shipping portfolio reported as a +/- percentage figure; since 2022, signatories can also choose to disclose climate alignment scores split by cargo or passenger vessels

 b.
-The percentage of eligible shipping portfolio that is non-reporting;
+The percentage of eligible shipping portfolio that is reported;

 c.
 The percentage of portfolio for which preferred and allowed pathway tracks were used;